lammps/lammps/doc/src/Build_extras.rst

       You can download and build the *n2p2* library manually if you prefer;
       follow the instructions in ``lib/hdnnp/README``\ .
-You can also do it in one step from the ``lammps/src`` dir, using a command like these, which simply invoke the ``lib/hdnnp/Install.py`` script with the specified args:
+You can also do it in one step from the ``lammps/src`` dir, using a command like these, which simply invokes the ``lib/hdnnp/Install.py`` script with the specified args:

       .. code-block:: bash